JuliaDynamics/ConcurrentSim.jl/docs/src/guides/basics.md

 If a process function yields an event, SimJulia adds the process to the event’s callbacks and suspends the process until the event is triggered and processed.
 When a process waiting for an event is resumed, it will also receive the event’s value.

-Here is a very simple example that illustrates all this; the code is more verbose than it needs to be to make things extra clear.
-You find a compact version of it at the end of this section:
+Here is a very simple example that illustrates all this:

 ```jldoctest
 using ResumableFunctions